jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 Note this is in a separate class provided for the exact purpose of bridging CF to user classes ;-)

 I will be releasing a few frameworks in the next week or so to provide exactly this functionality, and some more besides.
-The stuff to do the patching, and a bridged General/CFTree is already there.
+The stuff to do the patching, and a bridged CFTree is already there.

 All at http://www.tufty.co.uk/Software, all BSD licensed.

 enjoy

-General/TufTy
+TufTy

 ----

 You may need to be careful about retain/release, I'm not entirely clear on the issue.
-It appears to me at least that CF and Cocoa do not keep their General/RetainCount in the same place, so you may need to override the Cocoa retain/release code to use the CF equivalent.
-You may have already noticed this, of course. -- General/KritTer
+It appears to me at least that CF and Cocoa do not keep their RetainCount in the same place, so you may need to override the Cocoa retain/release code to use the CF equivalent.
+You may have already noticed this, of course. -- KritTer

 ----

 OK, got it figured now.

 First off, we need to get all the reference counting going through the same channels.
-As we can't change the way that General/CFRetain() et al work, this means overriding -retain, -release and -retainCount in our classes to simply call the CF methods.
+As we can't change the way that CFRetain() et al work, this means overriding -retain, -release and -retainCount in our classes to simply call the CF methods.

 Next up, we need to be very careful what happens in our -init... methods.
 As you may remember, we are delegating all responsibility for creating these objects to CF - so our -init... methods are throwing away the memory already allocated for the object and re-creating through CF.  The standard pattern for this is: